wiljha/PizzaYa/README.md

 ## 3. General objective:

-PizzaYa is a web app that let you to increment your sales and improve the purchase process, automating the fast food market.
+PizzaYa is a web app that allows you to increase your sales and improve the purchase process, automating the fast food market.

 ## 4. Specific objectives:

-PizzaYa ofrece la solución ideal de administración de su negocio, permitiendo:

 PizzaYa offer ideal solution for your business administration letting you: